j-berg-au/BOUNDLESS/content/Notes.md

 - Apply magic to weapon
 - On miss, deal small damage anyway
 - *Basic Attack* is no longer restricted to once per turn
-- When hit 0HP, don't.
-- Floating weapon (Alucard)
-	- Maybe make the second weapon a prerequisite, so that you can send one weapon flying and wield another.
-Then you can attack and do moves from either location.
-But give enemies some way of dealing with the flying weapon
-- Make Grapple better
 - Make Shove better
 - Spend Adrenaline to imbue weapon with MAGIC.
 It now do BONUS DAMAGE (a little) and maybe a BONUS EFFECT **Adept**